Department of Mechanical Engineering

 Mission

-M1 Professional Skill: To foster creativity, knowledge, and analytical abilities for transforming ideas into reality, by ensuring the provision of adequate resources.
+To foster creativity, knowledge, and analytical abilities for transforming ideas into reality by ensuring the provision of adequate resources.

-M2 Lifelong Learning: Instill lifelong professional skills through contact between academics and industry experts. p>M3 Engage with Society: Participate in social programmes on and off campus to connect with society.
+Participate in social programs on and off campus to connect with society.

-PEO2 Intrapreneurial Skills: Ability to work effectively in multidisciplinary teams, contributing to the achievement of organizational goals and benefits society in a professional and ethical manner.
+Demonstrate the ability to work effectively in multidisciplinary teams, contributing to organizational goals and benefiting society in a professional and ethical manner.

-PEO3 Lifelong Learning: Lifelong learning and continuous professional development to keep pace with evolving technological advancements in engineering
+Pursue lifelong learning and continuous professional development to keep pace with evolving technological advancements in engineering.

 Program Specific Outcomes (PSO)

-PSO1:Engineering Aspects Utilize the expertise in the fields of mechanics, thermal and fluid sciences to address various engineering challenges.
+Utilize expertise in mechanics, thermal, and fluid sciences to address various engineering challenges.

-PSO2: Industrial Practice Employ cutting-edge CAD/CAM tools to design, develop and improve effectiveness of fresh concepts for product design and manufacturing while observing industrial practices
+Employ cutting-edge CAD/CAM tools to design, develop, and improve the effectiveness of new concepts for product design and manufacturing while adhering to industrial practices.

 Program Outcomes (PO)